-What does the name North Dakota mean?
-"Dakota" is the Sioux Indian word for friend.
+"Dakota" is a Native American (Sioux) word for "friend."
 President James Buchanan signed the bill creating the Dakota Territory in 1861.
+All State Name Origins

 The Dakota Territory originally included the area covered today by North and South Dakota as well as Montana and Wyoming.
 On November 2, 1889, both North and South Dakota were admitted to the Union, becoming the 39th and 40th states.